andverse-core/docs/docs/specs/estate.md

 - name: the name of estate
 - description: the description of estate
 - image:  the description of estate, auto, automatically generated according to the surrounding environment
-- andverse：user custom data, including name, description and image
+- andverse：user custom data, including name, description, website and image
 - properties: metadata of properties
 - external_url: the url to andverse.org